Welcome to today's edition of the Rush 24-7 podcast.

 Well, and we knew we could count on that, so that's why we did it that way.

-And we would have our we have a splitter, and we were both listening off of one cell phone.
+And we would have our, we have a splitter and we were both listening off of one cell phone.

-You know, we had our headphones in, and you would say something, we would both bust out laughing.
+You know, we had our headphones in and you would say something.

-We're sitting up there on the plane and it's pitch dark and quiet, everybody's asleep, and we're laughing out loud because of your very, very shrewd commentary.
+We're sitting up there on the plane and it's pitch dark and quiet.

 We just really loved it.

-So you were hiking in the Himalayas and you had a 20, did you say 20 hour flight home?
+So you were hiking in the Himalayas and you had a 20, did you say 20-hour flight home?

 Yes.

-I hope you're flying business or first.
+I hope you were flying business or first.

-Well we certainly did.
+Well, we certainly did.

 I absolutely love that.